 Key features of our service

-- The hospital Maternity service is offered from our CBD campus and the labour ward at the acute campus in day street.
+- The hospital maternity antenatal services are offered from our CBD campus at 183 Main Street, Bairnsdale, and the labour ward at the acute campus on Day Street, Bairnsdale.

-We also have midwife appointments available on a Tuesday at our CBD campus for women who may be experiencing postnatal breastfeeding difficulties or who may need extra support and advice.
+We also have midwife appointments available on Tuesdays at our CBD campus for women who may be experiencing postnatal breastfeeding difficulties, or who may need extra support and advice.

-Our Midwives work in consultation with your Maternal and Child Health Nurse during the early weeks when you are home and we are able to contact your Doctor on your behalf if required.
+Our midwives work in consultation with your Maternal and Child Health Nurses during the early weeks when you are home and we are able to contact your Doctor on your behalf if required.

 BMI and baby gestation calculators